octobercms/docs/backend-relations.md

 ```php
 $this->initRelation($model);
 ```
-> **Note:** The Form behavior will automatically initialize the model on it's create, update and preview actions.
+> **Note:** The Form behavior will automatically initialize the model on its create, update and preview actions.

 The relation manager can then be displayed for a specified relation definition.